Garokk: Powers and abilities

-A human is transformed into a manifestation of Garokk by the mutagenic effects of liquid from the fiery underground pool in the Savage Land.
-Garokk's skin and much, perhaps all, of his body tissue are transformed into organic, stone-like substances, giving him gray skin that seems rock-like and "petrified" in appearance.
+Garokk's body consists of an organic, stone-like substance, giving him gray skin that seems rock-like and "petrified" in appearance.
 He has superhuman stamina and his petrified body also makes him difficult to injure.
 Garokk has the ability to project tremendous amounts of heat, light, and concussive force from his eyes.
 He can tap into other energy sources to replenish his own powers.
 Garokk has the ability to create dimensional warps with the energy projected from his eyes, and is capable of transporting an entire city through one of these dimensional portals.
 He has the ability to change his size and transform into a being of pure energy, and then back into his stone-like physical form at will.
-Garokk can also manipulate matter on a sub-atomic scale; he could rearrange the very fabric of the Savage Land.
+Garokk can also manipulate matter on a sub-atomic scale; he could rearrange the fabric of the Savage Land.
 He has a limited telepathic ability which allows him to learn of the activities of his worshippers through his dreams and his mental connection to his followers.
 Garokk is immortal; he does not age, and even when his body is destroyed, he can be brought back to life.
-Immersion in the pool that gave him his powers will cause Garokk to revert to human form.
-He can be magically forced by Zaladane to respond to her summons or else suffer intense pain.

 Other versions

-2099: World of Tomorrow

-Garokk appears beneath the Savage Land during the 2099: World of Tomorrow series, which ended the Earth-928 imprint of Marvel 2099.
-Mlle.
-Strange, the new Sorceress Supreme, battles Garokk, who transfers his petrified form into her body, returning to flesh and blood and claiming the title of Sorcerer Supreme.
-The series was cancelled, and the plotline was not resolved.
+An alternate universe variant of Garokk from Earth-928 appears in 2099: World of Tomorrow, where he possesses the Sorcerer Supreme Mlle Strange.